emagiz/emdocs/mds/microlearning/intermediate-lifecycle-management-cleanup-properties.md

 ## 5. Key takeaways

-- There are four key considerations before cleaning up a designed integration:
+- There are four key considerations before cleaning up a captured integration:
     - Is the integration/flow not mentioned anymore in any alerting in Manage?
     - Is the integration removed from all releases?
     - Is the integration removed from Create?